d-veli/college_to_nba_preview/README.md

 #### Rationale
 **Why should anyone care about this question?**
-From a business perspective, NBA drafts have been notorious crapshoots where it is not uncommon for players drafted from college to end up underperforming their expectated value.
+From a business perspective, NBA drafts have been notorious crapshoots where it is not uncommon for players drafted from college to end up underperforming their expected value.
 This a huge waste of organizational investment in terms of time and money, not to mention the opportunity cost of a better replacement player.
 Thus, being able to determine a college player's likelihood of being performant in the NBA becomes a valuable tool for teams when investing in new talent direct from college.

 #### Research Question